-26.2 In this case, Hon'ble Supreme Court was of the view that 'fryums' were like 'seviyan'.

-27 The applicant in their application has submitted that such 'different shapes and sizes unfried Papad is not a cooked food and actually it is ready to cook food.
-This is a fact that when a person goes in the shop for purchase of Papad, shopkeeper shows him different types of Papad like 'Moong dal Papad' 'Udad dal Papad', 'Chaval ke Papad' etc. but shopkeeper never shows different shapes and sizes like round, square, semi-circle, hollow circle with bars in between or square with bars in between intersecting each other or shape of any instrument, equipment, vehicle, aircraft, animal type Papad.
-But, when customer asks the Fryums from the shopkeeper, then he shows all such type of different shape and size of Fryums as mentioned above.
-The applicant has not mentioned this fact because it is crystal clear that Papad is a distinct commodity and it cannot be equated with the Fryums.
-In terms of Gujarati language, it can be said that cooked or fried Fryums are served as "Farsan" and not as "Papad", whereas cooked or fried Papad is served as only "Papad".
-Hence 'Papad' even after roasting or frying are known and used as 'Papad' only.
-Therefore, in commercial or trade parlance also, the 'Un-fried Fryums' cannot be said to be known as 'Papad'.
-This can be understood by visualizing the photograph of both the product i.e. "Papad" and "Fryums".
+- 14.1 In this case, Hon'ble Supreme Court was of the view that 'FRYUMS' were like 'seviyan'. - 15.
+The applicant in their application has submitted that such 'different shapes and sizes un-fried Papad is not a cooked food and actually it is ready to cook food.
+This is a fact that when a person goes in the shop for purchase of Papad, shopkeeper shows him different types of Papad like 'Moong dal Papad' 'Udad dal Papad', 'Chaval ke Papad' etc., but shopkeeper never shows different shapes and sizes like round, square, semi-circle, hollow circle with bars in between or square with bars in between intersecting each other or shape of any instrument, equipment, vehicle, aircraft, animal types Papad.
+But, when customer asks the FRYUMS from the shopkeeper, then he shows all such type of different shape and size of FRYUMS, as mentioned above.
+The applicant has not mentioned this fact because it is crystal clear that Papad is a distinct commodity and it cannot be equated with the FRYUMS.
+In terms of Gujarati language, it can be said that cooked or fried FRYUMS are served as "Farsan" and not as "Papad", whereas cooked or fried Papad is served as only "Papad".
+Hence, 'Papad' even after roasting or frying are known and used as 'Papad' only.
+Therefore, in commercial or trade parlance also, the 'Un-fried FRYUMS' cannot be said to be known as 'Papad'.
+This can be understood by visualizing the photograph of both the products, i.e. "Papad" and "FRYUMS", as below: